esa/pagmo2/doc/sphinx/install.rst

 Python
 ------
-The python module exposing most of the functionalities is called pygmo It can be installed either directly from conda / pip or by building the module.
+The python module correponding to pagmo is called pygmo It can be installed either directly from ``conda`` or ``pip`` or by building the module from source.

 Installing with pip
 ^^^^^^^^^^^^^^^^^^^